Viral WhatsApp Hoaxes Are India’s Own Fake News Crisis

 Other times, Indian authorities have resorted the using the bluntest weapon possible: turning off mobile internet entirely.
 In the first nine months of 2016, the Indian government turned off the internet 22 times in various parts of the country — including a four-month stretch in violence-ridden Kashmir — simply to prevent rumors from spreading over WhatsApp.

-“We need to ask tough questions of Facebook, Twitter and Google in an Indian context, just like they are being brought to book in America,” said Prasad.
+“We need to ask tough questions of Facebook, Twitter, and Google in an Indian context, just like they are being brought to book in America,” said Prasad.
 “In a country like India that is so diverse and culturally different from the US, these companies cannot get away with saying that we are just platforms any longer.”

 Facebook declined to comment on WhatsApp in the context of fake news.
 A Facebook spokesperson instead directed BuzzFeed News to CEO Mark Zuckerberg’s post on the topic.
 “We’ve made significant progress,” it says.
 “But there is more work to be done.”